-Get by plane to Kazantip in Ukraine
+Get by plane in Ukraine

 The possibilities to get to Ukraine are numerous but the fastest is still a plane!
 To get to Kiev or to Odessa or Crimea, there is nothing more simple with our advice, tours and low cost tickets for departures from Paris, Lyon, Nice, Toulouse, Geneva, Brussels.
 A lot of airlines serve Ukraine and Crimea, and there exists an exclusive discount of Ukraine international airlines for our clients.

-Travel by train in Ukraine to Kazantip
+Travel by train in Ukraine

 Even if it's habitual for you to travel by train, here it's a real adventure, an experience that will give you good memories.
 Trains are numerous and circulate every day between the main cities of country but very often the tickets are sold out in advance.
 A train is the most economic mean of transport to use in Ukraine.
 Club Ukraine offers train tickets Kiev Odessa, Kiev Simferopol, Kiev Sebastopol, Odessa Simferopol.